Everyone involved in The Meaning of Catholic adheres to this confession.

 From the primary and secondary sources I have examined, it appears to me that, depending on the particular point in question, these three assertions are reasonable (although there are significant exceptions).

-Nevertheless I do not identify as a “Traditionalist” for a few important reasons.
+Nevertheless this apostolate does not identify as “Traditionalist” for a few important reasons.
 First, these three assertions above are “doubtful matters” in the sense taken above.
-Thus I cannot identify myself with them since they are not essential to the faith.
+Thus no Catholic should identify himself with them (at least at a fundamental level) since they are not essential to the faith.
+These are difficult matters and those Catholics who do not agree with these three points are not for this reason in danger of damnation.
+It is rather denial of the points contained in the Confession of Faith that can endanger salvation.

 Second, the term “traditionalist” itself is not traditional—it was not used by saints or doctors of the past and it is unwise to use a different term than what they used.

 Third, it quickly allows other Catholics to dismiss traditionalism from the conversation about this crisis, missing the opportunity to build alliances with Conservative Catholics who may not agree with the above points but do agree on the essentials of Catholic faith and morals.
-(It would be unwise, too, for Traditionalists to dismiss Conservatives for what they can bring to the fight in this crisis.)
+(It would be unwise, too, for Traditionalists to dismiss Conservatives for what they can bring to the fight in this crisis.
+One of the pioneers of the Traditionalist movement, Dietrich Von Hildebrand, was also deeply influenced by “Conservative” Catholicism by utilizing phenomenology, like John Paul II did.)

 Fourth, some common beliefs among “Traditionalists” seem to evince an ignorance of the broader Church Tradition.
-For example the term “Mass of the Ages” should never be used in reference to the Mass of Pius V, since it ignores the other Latin rites (Ambrosian, Mozarabic, Sarum, etc.) as well as the Eastern rites (Greek, Coptic, etc.).
+For example the term “Mass of the Ages” should never be used in reference to the Tridentine Mass, since it ignores the other Latin rites (Ambrosian, Mozarabic, Sarum, etc.) as well as the Eastern rites (Greek, Coptic, etc.).
 Another example: Latin is not and has never been “the language of the Church.”
 Historically and theologically one could rightly say there are at least three: Latin, Greek and Hebrew.
-In addition, rites in other languages were also approved by the Holy See since Cyril and Methodios in the 9th century.
+In addition, rites in other languages were approved by the Holy See since Cyril and Methodios in the 9th century.

 Fifth, traditionalists have an unhealthy habit of identifying Thomism with the faith and the faith with Thomism.
 It is true that Thomism above all has helped shape the faith since the 13th century and a return to Thomism is a significant answer to our crisis.
 But this over-emphasis on Thomism tends to exclude the other Latin philosophical schools like Scotism as well as the Greek schools like the Cappadocian Fathers and the Alexandrian school, as well as the sadly neglected Syrian school.

 Finally, using the term “traditionalist” contributes to the diluting of the term “Catholic” by placing the emphasis away from “Catholic”—the truly traditional term—and hinders the proper use and meaning of “Catholic.”
 Thus I believe instead of “traditionalist” (or even “Conservative”) every faithful Catholic should work to reclaim the term “Catholic” and only identify himself thusly.
-I use the terms “Traditionalist” and “Conservative” to denote those Catholics who self-identify this way.
+The terms “Traditionalist” and “Conservative” are used on this site to denote those Catholics who self-identify this way.

 The modern canonization process was instituted by Pope Urban VIII beginning at the end of the 16th and beginning the 17th centuries.
 In order to combat the Protestant and Enlightenment critique of Catholic “superstition,” the Papacy imposed a rigorous scientific investigation to prove every saint beyond all doubt.
 At the time of the Second Vatican Council, canonization required four total miracles which were vigorously scrutinized by the “devil’s advocate” whose job was to disprove sainthood.
 In 1983, Pope St. John Paul II significantly reduced the requirements for sainthood, most notably reducing the required miracles to two and minimizing the role of the “devil’s advocate.”
 Since that time, three popes—John XXIII, John Paul II, and Paul VI—have all been canonized, and not without controversy.
 Notably, neither of the miracles canonizing St. Paul VI meet the classical definition of “sudden, complete, lasting,” excluding every natural explanation, and St. John XXIII was canonized with only one miracle.
 Thus it has been reasonably asked: if the integrity of the investigative process is essential to the canonization, does not the reduced rigor lead to a reasonable doubt as to the certainty of the sainthood?

 If we examine the process in a similar manner as the Notes above, we may suppose that the prior rigor made the matter beyond all doubt and absolutely certain, whereas the current process leaves the matter less than absolutely certain.
-Nevertheless, the Church cannot promulgate anything liturgically that is even venially sinful.
+Nevertheless, the Church cannot promulgate anything liturgically that is even venially sinful in itself.
 But sainthood also does not mean that everything a saint did and said is approved.
 Even before 1983, there existed degrees of sanctity among the saints.
+And it also evident that many of the deeds of these recently canonized popes have been and continue to be extremely controversial.

 Taking these things into consideration, I do not refrain from calling these men saints out of charity and piety.
 As St. Thomas states, “unless we have evident indications of a person’s wickedness, we ought to deem him good, by interpreting for the best whatever is doubtful about him.”
 Now if this obligation holds for any man, the virtue of piety compels us to think most favorably of the Sovereign Pontiff and the Church authority canonizing him.
 Thus although doubts and questions remain about the words and deeds of these men, they are receiving their eternal reward.
 We must have reverence for the dead and reverence for the Sovereign Pontiff.
 I will not refrain from calling a man a saint for the bare fact that if he is a saint, I do not err is showing him due honor, and if he is not a saint, I err only in giving him greater honor that he has merited.
 Either way, I do not sin.
 As again St. Thomas observes on this subject “He who interprets doubtful matters for the best, may happen to be deceived more often than not; yet it is better to err frequently through thinking well of a wicked man, than to err less frequently through having an evil opinion of a good man, because in the latter case an injury is inflicted, but not in the former.”
 In our examination of the post-conciliar crisis, we must hold steadfast to charity and piety in order to avoid excess and scandal.